MaximeMRF/ally-driver-boilerplate/README.md

 ## Share with others

-Are you excited about sharing your work with others?
-Make sure to submit your package to the [awesome-adonisjs](https://github.com/adonisjs-community/awesome-adonisjs) repo.
+Are you excited about sharing Dropbox work with others?
+Make sure to submit Dropbox package to the [awesome-adonisjs](https://github.com/adonisjs-community/awesome-adonisjs) repo.